A 21ST CENTURY CAREER EDUCATION EVENT FOR TEENAGE GIRLS!

 In a rapidly changing technological world, we need to equip girls with the future skillsets, entrepreneurial mindsets and practical techsets they need to lead, succeed and thrive in their future careers.

 The education system is doing what it can to keep up with this pace of change, but we need more real-world, industry-aligned learning so that young people can navigate ever more complex careers in the shifting world economy, and build the critical 21st enterprise skills they’ll need to become our country’s job creators, not just job seekers.

-After the huge success of the 2017 and 2018 girledworld Summits at The University of Melbourne and RMIT, supported by the Australian Federal and Victorian State governments, the girledworld WOW 'World of Work' Summit 2019 will ignite The University of Sydney for two transformational days of future facing, goal setting and career planning for girls (Year 7 - Year 12) on Friday 15 February and Saturday 16 February 2019.
+After the huge success of the 2017 and 2018 girledworld Summits at The University of Melbourne and RMIT, supported by the Australian Federal and Victorian State governments, the girledworld WOW 'World of Work' Summit 2019 ignited The University of Sydney for two transformational days of future facing, goal setting and career planning for girls (Year 7 - Year 12) on Friday 15 February and Saturday 16 February 2019.

-Speakers (live keynotes and virtual speakers) include Holly Ransom Emergent, Aubrey Blanche Atlassian, Anna Liebel Unisuper, Rita Arigo Microsoft, Dr Catherine Lopes PwC, Dr Catherine Ball She Flies and World of Drones, Madeleine Grummet girledworld, Rebecca Ruggles Airbnb, Liz Devlin Twitter and many more!
-Plus there’ll be plenty of time for students to learn from each other in breakout workshops and interactive speaker sessions to further explore their interest areas and career pathway planning.
+Speakers (live keynotes and virtual speakers) included Holly Ransom Emergent, Aubrey Blanche Atlassian, Anna Liebel Unisuper, Rita Arigo Microsoft, Dr Catherine Lopes PwC, Dr Catherine Ball She Flies and World of Drones, Madeleine Grummet girledworld, Rebecca Ruggles Airbnb, Liz Devlin Twitter and many more!
+Plus students engaged in breakout workshops and interactive speaker sessions to further explore their interest areas and career pathway planning.